martinring/thesis/src/3-Self-Verification.md

 ## Discussion

-The results obtained by the conducted cases studies summarized above clearly show the promises of the proposed verification methodology.
+The results obtained by the conducted cases studies summarised above clearly show the promises of the proposed verification methodology.
 However, some obvious ramifications have to be discussed when evaluating the general applicability of this methodology.